What to put in the i401k?

 Stocks vs Bonds — The odd couple.

-STOCKS - Long-term average return is 10%, but volatile.
+The long-term average return is 10%, but it’s volatile.

 Why are they combined in a Three-Fund Portfolio?

-We mix them together based on how close we are to retirement.
-When we're younger, we foot the gas with stocks, going for the maximum return.
+When we're younger, go foot on the gas with stocks, going for the maximum return.
 Closer to retirement, we start tapping the brakes, switching to more bonds as we need to spend the money soon.
 If the market crashes, a retiree can’t wait five years for it to recover.

 Make sure you look at The Knowledge Post on the stock market.
 It’s important to understand its long-term nature and ignore all the noise.